 The Eureka Z60 Gaming Desk: Unboxing and Assembly

-We’ve just finished assembling the Z60 Gaming Desk from Eureka Ergonomic.
+We’ve just finished assembling the Eureka Z60 Gaming Desk.
 While we’re testing it and getting our full review ready, here’s our experience getting the desk set up.

 The box has a large illustration and the desk model “Z60” prominently printed on the top side.
 You won’t accidentally open the box upside down with clear markings like this.
 For a desk with such a long top, though, the box seems a little squat.

 The box opens with a hinge flap, and there is a block of styrofoam greeting you.
 Everything is protected.

 Moving the styrofoam out of the way, we see the decals and instruction manual sitting on top of part of the steel frame.
 That’s one half of the desktop base.

 After moving that first layer of parts out of the box, we see the second half of the desktop base.
 How they managed to ship a 60″ desk in a 36″ box is becoming clear.
 Also note the long box of small parts, now clearly visible, at the top of the image.